If you cannot take HRT or decide not to, there are other ways to relieve menopause symptoms.

 - ginseng

-St John’s Wort may affect your liver’s ability to break down and metabolise certain medications.
-Talk to your GP or pharmacist if you intend to take it with prescribed medication.
+St John's wort may also cause serious side effects if taken with other medicines.
+Talk to your GP or pharmacist if you intend to take it with other prescribed medicines.

 Ask your GP or pharmacist for advice if you're thinking about using a herbal remedy.